 It wasn’t until a few years later the penny entered the equation.

 G.H.
 Bass has a large part in the creation of the penny loafer.
 In 1936 he created the shoe, and it was his company’s addition of the leather strip across the front of the shoe with a somewhat diamond shaped cut-out that changed this shoe.
 But what does this have to do with a penny you might ask?
 Remember pay phones?
-Back then it cost a penny to make a call on one, and many school children used to place a penny in their loafer for an emergency phone call home.
+Back then it cost a penny to make a call on one, and many school children used to place a penny in their loafer for in times of an emergency.
 Hence the name, the penny loafer.